josemotta/IoT.Starter.Api/gpio-base/readme.md

 - key mapping configured by ir-keytable tool
 - Lirc is not required
 - GPIO pin 18 default
+- The option `driver = devinput` should be configured

 Add to /boot/config.txt